Atari 2600 hardware: Motherboard revisions

 The Atari 2600 VCS Domestic Field Service Manual describes the differences as follows:

 Color palette

-The Atari 2600 used different color palettes depending on the television signal format used.
-With the NTSC format, a 128-color palette was available, while in PAL, only 104 colors were available.
-Additionally, the SECAM palette consisted of only 8 colors.
+The Atari 2600 uses different color palettes depending on the television signal format used.
+With the NTSC format, a 128-color palette is available, while in PAL, only 104 colors are available.
+Additionally, the SECAM palette consists of only 8 colors.

-Only the Television Interface Adapter (TIA) IC chip (part number CO10444 in NTSC flavor) was different for NTSC and PAL markets.
-SECAM units used a daughterboard adapter to convert the output.
-The CPU chip CO10745, and combination Ram+I/O chip CO10750 were the same used throughout the 2600's production for all regions.
+Only the Television Interface Adaptor (TIA) IC chip (part number CO10444 in NTSC flavor) is different for NTSC and PAL markets.
+SECAM units use a daughterboard adapter to convert the output.
+The CPU chip CO10745, and combination Ram+I/O chip CO10750 were used throughout the 2600's production for all regions.